 No results were found for the filter!

-In direct ophthalmoscopy, the ophthalmologist uses an ophthalmoscope (an electric eye mirror) to look into the patient's eye.
-He obtains an image with a magnification of 14 to 16 times.
-This method is relatively simple to perform and is particularly suitable for examining the exit point of the optic nerve, the macula and the central blood vessels, among other things.
-The disadvantage of direct fundus observation is that it only shows a small part of the fundus, but with high magnification.
+Direct ophthalmoscopy means the doctor uses an electric, hand-held ophthalmoscope.
+The doctor looks into the patient’s eye with a 14x/16x magnification thanks to the diagnostic instrument.
+This method is relatively easy to perform and allows you to examine the optic nerve, the macula and the central blood vessels.
+A disadvantage of direct ophthalmoscopy, however, is that it only shows a small part of the eye’s fundus, although with a high magnification.